-Parallel to the VNR process, NBS developed a revised list of nationalizedSDG indicators 31 and assessed the existing data gaps in measuring progress towards the SDGs.
+In parallel to the VNR process, the National Bureau of Statistics (NBS) developed a revised list of nationalized SDG indicators32 and assessed the existing data gaps in measuring progress towards SDGs.
 The revised list of indicators, together with the associated data, was used to complete the VNR analysis.
-This work will guide all future data initiatives aimed at supporting achievement of the SDGs.
+This work will guide all future data initiatives aimed to support the achievement of SDGs.